 Methods in Research on Bilingualism - an Overview (Second Cycle, 7.5 credits)

-The course provides advanced knowledge of the main research questions, methods and results in bilingualism research and it seeks to provide the students with advanced knowledge of theory and methodology as well as insights into scientific ways of working in the field of bilingual research.
+The course provides advanced knowledge of the main research questions, methods and results in bilingualism research and it seeks to provide advanced knowledge of theory and methodology as well as insights into scientific ways of working in the field of bilingual research.